RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-active.md

 categories: ["RS"]
 aliases: /rs/administering/database-operations/create-crdb/
 ---
-[Active-Active replicated databases]({{< relref "/rs/administering/active-active.md" >}}) (also known as CRDBs) give applications write access to replicas of the data set in different geographical locations.
+[Active-Active geo-replicated databases]({{< relref "/rs/administering/active-active.md" >}}) (formerly known as CRDBs) give applications write access to replicas of the data set in different geographical locations.

 The participating Redis Enterprise Software (RS) clusters that host the instances can be in [distributed geographic locations]({{< relref "/rs/concepts/intercluster-replication.md" >}}).
-Every instance of a CRDB can receive write operations, and all operations are [synchronized]({{< relref "/rs/concepts/intercluster-replication.md#example-of-synchronization" >}}) conflict-free to all of the instances.
+Every instance of an Active-Active database can receive write operations, and all operations are [synchronized]({{< relref "/rs/concepts/intercluster-replication.md#example-of-synchronization" >}}) conflict-free to all of the instances.

 ## Steps to Create an Active-Active Database

 1. **Create a service account** - On each participating cluster, create a dedicated user account with the Admin role.
 1. **Confirm connectivity** - Confirm network connectivity between the participating clusters.
-1. **Create CRDB** - Connect to one of your clusters and create a new CRDB.
+1. **Create Active-Active database** - Connect to one of your clusters and create a new Active-Active database.
-1. **Add participating clusters** - Add the participating clusters to the CRDB with the user credentials for the service account.
+1. **Add participating clusters** - Add the participating clusters to the Active-Active database with the user credentials for the service account.
-1. **Confirm CRDB Synchronization** - Test writing to one cluster and reading from a different cluster.
+1. **Confirm Active-Active database Synchronization** - Test writing to one cluster and reading from a different cluster.

 ## Prerequisites